Automely — AI

 NDA and Scope Review

 Legal protections via NDA.
-Project scope, deliverables, and IP ownership established in writing before work starts.
+Project scope, deliverables, and IP ownership are established in writing before work starts.

 icon